chintanp/ChargEval/docs/source/arch.rst

 System Architecture
 ===================

 EVI-DSS is based on the model-view-controller (MVC) architecture.
-In the MVC architecture, the model represents the data, the view refers to the interface expose to the user and the controller handles the user requests.
+In the MVC architecture, the model represents the data, the view refers to the interface(s) exposed to the user and the controller handles the user requests.
 The architecture of EVI-DSS is as shown in :numref:`evi_dss_arch`.

 .. _evi_dss_arch: